 What Is the Difference between an SLA and a KPI?

-- SLAs are expectations that are established between a service provider and its customers.
+- SLAs are expectations established between a service provider and the customers.

 - KPIs are generally used to measure how well a company, business metrics, or team is doing against its strategic goals.

-Sometimes KPI is a part of the service level agreement; you set the requirement from Service Level Agreements to create the metrics and define the key performance indicators.
-Therein the KPI measurement will tell how well you are achieving your goals.
+Sometimes, a KPI is a part of the service level agreement.
+You set requirements from Service Level Agreements to create the metrics and define the key performance indicators.
+Therefore, the KPI measurement will show how well you are achieving your goals.

 What Is the Difference between KRA and KPI?

-KRA stands for Key Result Area, and KRA highlights the areas of business process that require a high level of performance to achieve the desired results.
+KRA stands for Key Result Area and highlights the areas of business processes that require a high-level performance to achieve the desired results.

-Key Performance Indicator is used to measure the achievement of an objective, and these objectives are defined using KRAs.
-KRAs identify the areas that need a high level of performance, and KPI gauge how well these business objects are achieved.
+Key Performance Indicator is used to measure the achievement of an objective – these objectives are defined using KRAs.
+KRAs identify the areas that need top-notch performance, while KPI gauges how well these business objects are getting achieved.